DanielHudson2/PersonalSite/src/blog/how-to-center-a-div.md

 postDate: 08th July 2023
 date: 2023-07-08
 description: Centering a div is something that I see come up a lot, so here's the best three methods to center a div.
+shortDescription: Centering a div is something that I see come up a lot, so here's the best three methods to center a div.
 ---
 Centering a div is a common task in web development, and it is important to do it right.
 In this tutorial, I will show you the best methods to center a div and improve the visual appeal of your website.